pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 ## <a id='export-usage'> --output

-Use the `--output` flag to retrieve the workload including all the cluster-specifics.
+Use this flag to retrieve the workload including all the cluster-specifics.
 The `--output` flag can also be used in conjunction with the `--export` flag to set the export format as `json`, `yaml`, or `yml`.